ey92/notes/1101/1101notes.md

 - **fricative consonants** restrict airflow enough to create turbulence: f,v,th **vowels** do not obstruct airflow but more concerned about the shape of the mouth

-_semivowels_ /j/ /w/ phonetically (articulatorily and acousitcally) vowels /ɪ/ /ʊ/
+_semivowels_ /j/ /w/ phonetically (articulatorily and acoustically) vowels /ɪ/ /ʊ/

 Classifying Sounds
-- egressive pulmonary sounds - begine with airflow from lungs
+- egressive pulmonary sounds - begin with airflow from lungs
 	* airflow passes through the larynx and ca be modified by vocal cords in larynx

-larynx is dangerously close to esophogus opening
+larynx is dangerously close to esophagus opening
-- protected by epiglotties
+- protected by epiglottis
 - gives more room to articulate more sounds

 voicing